Konvt/lurti/README.md

 Function that construct empty objects do not support overriding unless another metaclass is explicitly specified during inheritance.

 ## Meta class
-Like Python, Lurti's subtype system is built on top of the metaclass `lurti.meta.type`.
+Like Python, Lurti's subtype system is built on top of the metaclass `lurti.core.meta.type`.

 Its usage is the same as in Python.
 For creating a new metaclass, you can refer to the implementation of `ABCMeta` in `lurti.core.abc`.

 ## Define abstract classes/methods
-An abstract base class can be created using the metaclass `lurti.abc.ABCMeta`, but just like in python: if all the abstract methods of an abstract base class are implemented, then the abstract base class itself can also be instantiated.
+An abstract base class can be created using the metaclass `lurti.core.abc.ABCMeta`, but just like in python: if all the abstract methods of an abstract base class are implemented, then the abstract base class itself can also be instantiated.

 ```lua
 local lurti = require( 'path.to.lurti' )